-“Objection”, shouts the lawyer; “order!” shouts the judge - all done in the name of dispensing justice.
-The judge and the lawyer in this scene have one thing in common: they’re showing off their law degrees.
-A Law degree deals with understanding and interpreting the rules (laws), statutes, decrees, and regulations that govern social behaviour.
-The dignified men and women who practice it daily do so for the sake of maintaining lawfulness and ensuring justice.
+Law is a discipline that deals with understanding and interpreting the rules, statutes, decrees, and regulations that govern social behaviour.
+The dignified men and women who practise it daily do so for the sake of maintaining lawfulness and ensuring justice is served.

-Law is one of the oldest and most revered disciplines throughout history, so the expectations are high, but so are the rewards.
-Whether you decide to become a judge, become a defence attorney or a prosecutor, or focus on working within a specific organisation or company, you will be expected to have a high level of sophistication with the law, a vast vocabulary and excellent communication skills - everything backed by a great memory and strong analytical thinking.
+Law is one of the oldest and most revered disciplines throughout history, so the expectations of law students are high, but so are the rewards.
+Whether you decide to become a judge, a defence attorney, a prosecutor, or focus on working within a specific organisation or company, you will be expected to have a high level of knowledge, a great sense of justice, a vast vocabulary, and excellent negotiation and communication skills.
+You'll need to back them up with a great memory and strong analytical thinking.